Paige Greco: Personal life

-Greco has cerebral palsy which mainly affects the right side of her body.
-She has completed an Exercise Science Degree at the University of South Australia.
+Born in Melbourne, Victoria, Greco had cerebral palsy which mainly affected the right side of her body.
+She completed an exercise science degree at the University of South Australia.

 Cycling

-Greco is classified as a C3 cyclist.
+Greco was classified as a C3 cyclist.
 Before turning to cycling, Greco was a promising track and field athlete.
 In 2018, Greco moved from Victoria to South Australian Sports Institute to be coached by Loz Shaw.

 At the 2019 UCI Para-cycling Track World Championships in Apeldoorn, Netherlands, she won gold medals in the Women's 3 km Pursuit C3 and C3 500m Time Trial.
 In qualifying for Women's 3 km Pursuit final, Greco's time of 4mins 0.206secs broke the existing world record by three seconds.
 In the 500m Time Trial C3, her time of 39.442secs smashed the previous mark by almost two seconds.
 She also won the silver medal in the Women's Scratch Race C3.